percona/k8spg-docs/docs/backup-tutorial.md

     If you are interested to learn more about backups, their types and retention policy, see the [Backups section](backups.md).

-## Considerations
+## Considerations and prerequisites

-* In this tutorial we use AWS S3 as the backup storage.
+* In this tutorial we use the [AWS S3](https://aws.amazon.com/s3/) as the backup storage.
 You need the following S3-related information:

     * The name of S3 bucket;
     * The endpoint - the URL to access the bucket